Despair (film): Plot

 Hermann Hermann lives in Berlin during the Weimar Republic.
 A refugee from Soviet Russia, with a Baltic German father and a wealthy Jewish mother, he has inherited a business making chocolates.
 His Jewish wife Lydia, voluptuous but not intelligent, has an over-close relationship with her bachelor cousin, a painter called Ardalion.
 As the Great Depression bites and Nazi thugs start targeting Jewish businesses, with his firm becoming less profitable and Germany less hospitable, Hermann starts dreaming of escape.
-He already has moments of leaving his body, for example to watch himself making love to his wife, and consults a man he believes to be a Viennese psychiatrist.
-In fact it is a life insurance salesman, who sells Hermann a policy.
+He already has moments of leaving his body, for example to watch himself making love to his wife, and consults a man he believes to be a Viennese psychiatrist but is in fact a life insurance salesman, who sells Hermann a policy.

 After watching a film which features a doppelgänger, he sees an unemployed drifter called Felix, who he decides is his double.
 Felix, bemused as there is no resemblance between them, goes along with the idea when Hermann promises him a job.
 The work, it emerges, is to act as Hermann's double for a substantial lump sum.

 Hermann is now able to finalize his plan, which is to erase all traces of his unwelcome existence.
 After getting Ardalion to write a letter that demands money to leave Lydia and go painting in Switzerland, he shows the letter to the insurance salesman as evidence that he is being blackmailed.
 Then he tells Lydia that he has a troubled twin brother who is contemplating suicide.
 He will change clothes with his brother, so that the corpse is taken as his, and lie low in Switzerland.
 When Lydia has been paid the insurance money, she is to join him there.

 Having lured Felix to a secluded place in the woods, Hermann dresses Felix up in his own clothes, shaves his facial hair, adjusts his hairstyle and files his nails.
 Hermann then shoots him dead.
 Dressed as Felix and with Felix's passport, he goes to a Swiss hotel, where he learns from newspapers that Berlin police are seeking the murderer and suspect it is him.
 Moving in increasing desperation from village to village, in the end he is spotted by Ardalion and armed police close in.
 He explains that he is an actor making a film and they must stand aside to let him go on.